tkcthulhu/mindreader/psuedocode.md

       Increments page from 1 through 6
       Update states per page via array?

-    Number Scramble
+    Number/emoji Scramble
+      create an array of emojis
+      create an array shuffler
-      create swtich statement that sets the possibilities of remainders from 9 = an emjoi create a for loop that increments 1-81 return a concatenated string with the numbers = emoji value
+      create swtich statement that sets all the possibilities of remainders from 9 = a random value from the shuffled emjoi array create a for loop that increments 1-81 return a concatenated string with the numbers = emoji value
 ```